 Normally, the Court divides up the money in proportion to ownership interests.
 If you own 75% of record title, then you get 75% of sale proceeds.
 Attorney fees, realtor costs, and Court costs may reduced your share of profits.

-Certain factors can change the amount of money each owner receives from the sale.
+Certain factors can change the amount of money each owner receives from the sale, regardless of record title ownership.
 The profit splits can change based on “fairness” factors.
-Even if each person owns half of record title, one person might receive more than half of the money due to unequal sharing of property burdens or benefits.
+Even if each person owns half of record title, one person might receive more than half of the money due to unequal sharing of property burdens or property benefits.

-The process for adjusting money splits is typically called an “accounting.”
+The process for adjusting money splits is often called an “accounting.”
 Each party can call for an accounting during the partition lawsuit.
 As part of the accounting, the Court “takes into account” each party’s level of investment in the property.
 How much did each party benefit from the property?
 How much did they spend?
 Crunch the numbers and determine the most equitable division of profits.

 Before calling for an accounting, keep in mind that an accounting costs money.
 Fighting over numbers costs lots of attorney fees.
 The attorneys probably get paid from the sale proceeds.
 So, if you spend several thousand in attorney fees to get an extra 10% of the profits, your extra profit might get eaten up by your extra attorney fees.
 Don’t call for an accounting unless the accounting significantly increases your share of profits.

 Can Siblings Force the Sale of Inherited Property?